• Menu

 Look at that view: Vancouver’s North Shore, downtown Vancouver, Lions Gate Bridge, the entire city.

 Not feeling so active?
-You can hit the chalet for fine dining, a quick drink on their stunning panorama deck, or hit the Theater in the Sky.
+You can hit the chalet for fine dining or a quick drink on their stunning panorama deck or hit the Theater in the Sky.

 Playland and the Pacific National Exhibition

-I know, even us Vancouverites need a break from the nature every now and then.
+I know, even we Vancouverites need a break from nature every now and then.

 Vancouver’s summer fair usually runs from late August till Labour Day.
 Not visiting during that time?
 You can still hit all the major rides by visiting Playland from May to October.